 Beyonce and her trainer/exercise physiologist Marco Borges, have created 22 Days Nutrition, which delivers plant-based food right to your door.
 Meals start at $15 each with a variety of delivery plans based on frequency.
 Last year Beyonce and her husband, Jay Z, took a 22-day vegan challenge.
 Some considered it bandwagon hopping but apparently she considered it a business opportunity.

 Recently, celebrities like Jennifer Lopez also did a vegan stunt stint.
 Maybe the person who brought these celebrities to a place where they wanted to flirt with vegansim was President Bill Clinton who famously converted to a vegan diet after serious health and heart problems.
-The benefits of a plant based diet are numerous so why would anybody take issue with this?
+The benefits of a plant based diet are numerous so why would anybody take issue with Beyonce’s new venture?
 Continue reading →

 Historically black colleges and universities are making an effort to increase access to organic foods and preserve the environment.
 Spelman College is leading the pack as the most environmentally conscious HBCU in the country.
 Their dorms are LEED (Leadership in Energy and Environmental Design) Silver-Certified, their dining program is trayless and offers vegan options, and the school abandoned “intercollegiate sports in favor of a campus-wide wellness program.”